pfeifer-j/CC-24-25_NutriNube/documentation/milestone2/milestone2.md

   <img src="/images/docker_postgres_output.png" alt="Console output while interacting with the app">
 </p>

-## 5. Adding the Backend of My Application
+## 5. Adding the Backend of my Application

 Under `./src/app/app`, I started to implement the application.
 The application is split into: